 A whole rest creates silence for 4 beats.
 The whole note rest looks like a top hat placed upside down.

 A half note sustains for 2 beats.
-The half note consists of an open note head, as well as a stem.
+The half note consists of an open note head and a stem.

 A quarter note sustains for 1 beat.
 The quarter note consists of a note head that is filled in and a stem.